 Travel expenses: A client’s travel expenses to see their advisor can be reimbursed and claimed as a disbursement where no other more local provider can assist the client and they receive asylum support, are supported by a local authority or in the reasonable opinion of the provider, the client is suffering from destitution.
 Their cheapest available return fare can be covered.
 Ask your client whether they will have difficulty finding the fare to attend your office (which they might have to do several times in quick succession if you’re drafting a statement with them).

 Where a client is dispersed and wishes you to continue representing them, the Legal Aid Agency will cover their travel for appointments to see you.
-There is a compelling argument about the relationship of trust established between a provider and a victim of trafficking that can help your justification.
+There is a compelling argument about the relationship of trust established between a provider and a victim of trafficking that can help you justify carrying on with their case depsite their move.

 The Legal Aid Agency will also cover travel expenses for a client to see an expert or attend a hearing as a witness in their own case, where the client is ‘impecunious’.
 The expense must be necessary ‘in order to make or keep the case viable’.
 Prior authority is recommended (See Cost Assessment Guidance paras 3.23/3.24).

-Detained clients: Remember that you can only do legal aid work for someone in a removal centre where you do not have a specific legal aid contract if (para 8.6, Immigration Specification):
+Detained clients: Remember that you can only do legal aid work for someone in a removal centre where you do not have a specific legal aid contract if (para 8.6, Immigration Specification) if:

 - The client is a close family member (as defined) of an existing client and knowledge of the family’s circumstances is material to the new client’s case.